1982 Sri Lankan parliamentary term extension referendum: Initial steps

 In order to maintain the parliamentary supermajority of the UNP, Jayawardene decided to extend the life of parliament without holding direct elections.
 In order to do this, the government was required to obtain support from over two-thirds of parliament, and Jaywardene also decided to have the extension approved by the people in a national referendum.
-As the first step, the government presented the 4th amendment to the constitution, which proposed to extend the life of the parliament by six years, to August 4, 1989.
-The bill was found to be constitutional by the Supreme Court, in a 4-3 majority ruling.
+As the first step, the government presented the 4th amendment to the constitution, which proposed to extend the life of the parliament by six years, to 4 August 1989.
+The bill was found to be constitutional by the Supreme Court, in a 4–3 majority ruling.
 The ruling stated "the majority of this court is of the view that the period of the first Parliament may be extended as proposed (if) passed with the special majority (in parliament) required by Article 83 and submitted to the people at a referendum."

-The bill was subsequently presented to parliament on November 5, 1982.
+The bill was subsequently presented to parliament on 5 November 1982.
 All members of the UNP who were present in the house voted in favor of the bill.
-As did two members of the SLFP, Maithripala Senanayake and Halim Ishak.
+Two members of the SLFP, Maithripala Senanayake and Halim Ishak, also supported the bill.
 Senanayake told the house that he had no moral right to oppose the amendment as he had previously supported the extension of parliament by two years in 1975.
 Appapillai Amirthalingam, leader of the main opposition Tamil United Liberation Front told parliament that his party would oppose the bill, but all members of the TULF abstained from voting.
 The only votes against the bill were cast by Lakshman Jayakody, Anura Bandaranaike and Ananda Dassanayake of the SLFP and Sarath Muttetuwegama, a member of the Communist Party.
 The bill was passed by well over the required two-thirds majority, with 142 votes in favor and four votes against.